stonith404/pingvin-share/README.md

 2. Rename the `.env.example` file to `.env`
 3. Start the container with `docker-compose up -d`

 The container is now running.
-Now you have to setup the Appwrite structure, but no worries I made a setup script.
+Now you have to setup the Appwrite structure, but no worries there is a simple setup script.

 To run the script run `docker-compose exec pingvin-share node scripts/setup.js`.